 CPD convened the first meeting of the Dialogue – originally known as Track II Dialogue on Forced Migration in the Asia Pacific – in August 2015 in Melbourne.
 The second meeting was held in Bangkok in January 2016.
 The third meeting was held in Kuala Lumpur in September 2016.
-The forth meeting will be in Indonesia in early 2017.
+The forth meeting was held in Jakarta in March 2017.

 For further background information and key documents see the links below:

 CPD’s regional partner organisations for the Dialogue are Mahidol University’s Institute of Human Rights and Peace Studies (Thailand), the Institute for Strategic and International Studies (ISIS Malaysia) and the Centre for Political Studies, Indonesian Institute of Sciences (LIPI).

 The Asia Dialogue on Forced Migration is supported by the following organisations:

 CPD would also like to thank individual donors and Ideas Sustainers for their support for this work.